-The Physio-Control patented Shock Advisory System (SASTM) is an ECG analysis system built into the LIFEPAK 20e defibrillator/monitor that advises the operator whether it detects a shockable or nonshockable rhythm.
-This system makes it possible for individuals not trained to interpret ECG rhythms to provide potentially-lifesaving therapy to victims of ventricular fibrillation or pulseless ventricular tachycardia.
+The Shock Advisory SystemTM is an ECG analysis system built into the LIFEPAK 20e defibrillator/monitor that advises the operator as to whether it detects a shockable or nonshockable rhythm.
+This system makes it possible for individuals who are not trained to interpret ECG rhythms to provide potentially lifesaving therapy to victims of ventricular fibrillation or pulseless ventricular tachycardia.
 The Shock Advisory System contains the following features:

 - Electrode Contact Determination

 - Automated Interpretation of the ECG

 - Operator Control of Shock Therapy

-- · Continuous Patient Surveillance System (CPSS)
+- Continuous Patient Surveillance System (CPSS)

 - · Motion Detection